sandeepmistry/node-tod/README.md

 A node.js library for the [tōd](http://www.todhq.com).

-__Note__: only tested with stock firmware, tod disconnects automatically.
+__Note__: only tested with stock firmware, tod disconnects automatically, so read commands must be quick!

 Install
 -------